Angolan War of Independence: Beginning of the conflict

-Without military reinforcements from the metropole, on 28 March the Corps of Volunteers of Angola was created, to officially frame the civil volunteers who were already fighting the UPA.
+Without reinforcements arriving from the metropole, the Corps of Volunteers of Angola was established on 28 March to formally organize the civilian volunteers who were already engaged in fighting the UPA.

-In early April, the village of Cólua, near Aldeia Viçosa, Uíge was attacked and its inhabitants massacred by the UPA A military column from the Provisional Battalion was sent to the village to try to collect the dead bodies.
+In early April, the village of Cólua, near Aldeia Viçosa, Uíge was attacked and its inhabitants massacred by the UPA.
+A military column from the Provisional Battalion was sent to the village to try to collect the dead bodies.
 However, an isolated group of soldiers (including two officers) remained behind and was ambushed, their bodies later found horribly mutilated.
 Another military patrol sent to the area was also ambushed, and some of their members fell into UPA hands and were tortured, mutilated and killed.
-30 civilians and 11 military were eventually killed at Cólua.
+30 civilians and 11 military personnel were eventually killed at Cólua.
 Later testimony reported that UPA militants practiced cannibalism, eating parts of the dead bodies of soldiers.
 The Cólua events had an important psychological effect on the Portuguese forces, not only due to the horrifying acts practiced against its soldiers, but also because they realized that the insurgents now dared to attack military forces and not just defenseless civilians.

 Minister of the Overseas Adriano Moreira.

 On 11 April, the Minister of National Defense Júlio Botelho Moniz – discontent with the attitude of Prime Minister Salazar regarding the Overseas policy and the conflict in Angola – lead a coup d'état attempt, which failed.
-Following the aborted coup and now realizing that the conflict in Angola was more serious than what was initially thought, Prime Minister Salazar dismissed Botelho Moniz and assumed himself the Defense portfolio.
+Following the aborted coup and now realizing that the conflict in Angola was more serious than what was initially thought, Prime Minister Salazar dismissed Botelho Moniz and took over the Defense portfolio.
 On 13 April, Salazar spoke on television about the situation in Angola, using the famous phrase Para Angola, rapidamente e em força (To Angola, rapidly and in force).
-As part of the government remodeling, Adriano Moreira was appointed Overseas Minister, initiating a series of liberal reforms in the Portuguese Overseas territories.
+As part of the government restructuring, Adriano Moreira was appointed Overseas Minister, initiating a series of liberal reforms in the Portuguese Overseas territories.

 A strong military mobilization was then initiated by the Portuguese Armed Forces.
 Finally, on 21 March, the first important military contingent from the Metropole (including the Caçadores battalions 88 and 92) embarked in the ocean liner Niassa, arriving at Luanda on 2 May.
 The cargo ship Benguela also departed to Angola, carrying war material.
 In a demonstration of force, the military units at Luanda paraded along the main avenue of the city.